fpgasystems/xilinx-cmake/README.md

 # xilinx-cmake

-This project is entirely based on [github.com/definelicht/hlslib](https://github.com/definelicht/hlslib), with a *single additional feature*.
+This project is entirely based on [github.com/definelicht/hlslib](https://github.com/definelicht/hlslib).
 Please refer to the original repository for more information about documentation, support, contributing, etc.

 # Feature overview